 Nurses and nurse practitioners are eligible for up to $20,000 in forgiveness over a maximum of 5 years.

-Loan forgiveness will be applied to your unpaid loan principal once your 12-month service period is complete but you must continue to make interest only payments.
+Loan forgiveness will be applied to your unpaid loan principal once your 12-month service period is complete but you must continue to make interest-only payments.
 Your five-year service period in a remote or under-served rural area does not have to be done consecutively and you can get 5 years of loan forgiveness if you have student loan debt at the end of each year.

 Do you have a family and a lot of school debt?
 Then you may want to get life insurance to protect your family from your debt.

-Provincial Student Loan Forgiveness Programs
+Student Loan Forgiveness In Canada By Province

 As mentioned, Canada Student Loan forgiveness only covers the portion that comes from the federal government.
 So, if you’re looking for provincial or territorial student loan forgiveness, there are other programs you can apply for, such as: